jibarozzo/tulane-thesis/README.md

 <!-- badges: end -->

 The quartothesis is a skeleton of a Masters Thesis in the style used by the Department of Biological Sciences, University of Bergen (and probably elsewhere).
+I forked this repository to adapt it to Tulane University's standards as of October 2023.
+Notice that the school could change their format in the future.

 You can view the rendered version of the thesis skeleton in [html](https://biostats-r.github.io/quartothesis/) or [pdf](https://biostats-r.github.io/quartothesis/The-title-of-my-most-excellent-thesis.pdf).